 Full retirement benefits are available at either age 50 or upon reaching 25 years of eligibility service.
 There is no early retirement benefit.

 The benefit formula is different for LEOPS than MSPS.

 Exempt staff and faculty may elect to join either MSPS or the Optional Retirement Program.
 The Optional Retirement Program (ORP) is a defined contribution plan.

 There are two participating providers in the ORP.
-They are Teacher’s Insurance Annuity Association/College Retirement Equity Fund (TIAA-CREF), and Fidelity.
+They are Teacher’s Insurance Annuity Association (TIAA), and Fidelity.